x3pi/x3pi.github.io/_posts/2018-11-26-phan-van-phuc.md

 * Van Phuc, born and grown in Nghe An (Vietnam), currently living in Ha Noi.
 * Website [x3pi.github.io](x3pi.github.io "x3pi.github.io"), email [x2pi3141@gmail.com](mailto://x2pi3141@gmail.com "x2pi3141@gmail.com"), phone 0349607824.
+* Date of birth: 16/05/1993
 * My hobby is mathematics, computer science, natural.
 I like to be in a quiet place and think about the chaos.
+* University: Field automation - Hanoi University of Science and Technology (2015 - 2017)
 * My knowledge is mostly self-study.

 ### Career objective